Spinach Artichoke Chicken Casserole is a deliciously creamy cheesy casserole and one the whole family will love.

 Spinach Artichoke Chicken Casserole

-- 6 oz Artichoke Hearts or Quarters roughly chopped
+- 6 ounces artichoke hearts or quarters, roughly chopped

 - Melt butter in a pan and add flour.
 On a medium flame, saute the flour for a minute and slowly add milk while whisking continuously to ensure no lumps form.
 Keep whisking till the sauce comes to a simmer and starts to thicken.
 Whisk in the cream cheese and set aside.